-The HERO unit tracks off-line FWC units to ensure that units and beds are returned to service timely.
-When a unit goes offline, information about the unit is captured including the date and time when it went offline, contact information, the reason (reserve, long-term renovation, under repair, other, and maintenance), and when it is expected or scheduled to return to service.
-Offline units are reviewed on a regular basis and their offline reason may be changed, for example from under repair to long-term renovation, as new information is entered.
-Since long-term renovations may be reimbursed by City or Federal funds, information about each facility must be captured and tracked to ensure eligibility and compliance.
-Private operators also receive reimbursement for regular shelter maintenance such as cleaning services and basic supplies.
+The HERO unit tracks off-line FWC units to help ensure that units and beds are returned to service timely.
+All units go offline automatically when a client exits, to account for cleaning and regular maintenance, and private operators receive reimbursement for regular shelter maintenance such as cleaning services and basic supplies.
+However, if a unit does not return to service immediately, information about the unit is captured including the date and time when it went offline, contact information, the reason (reserve, long-term renovation, under repair, other, and maintenance), and when it is expected or scheduled to return to service.
+Offline units are reviewed on a regular basis and their offline reason may be changed, for example from under repair to long-term renovation, as new information is obtained.
+Since long-term renovations may be reimbursed by City or Federal funds, information about each facility repair must be captured and tracked to ensure eligibility and compliance.
 There is an approval workflow for repair and long-term renovation that includes review by DHS’s Maintenance, Repair, and Capital Construction (MRCC) and Capacity Planning and Development (CPD) units.
 In order to receive reimbursement for long-term renovations, work plans/costs must be approved in advance by the NYC Office of Management and Budget (OMB), monitored by DHS, and inspected on completion by the NYC Office of Temporary and Disability Assistance (OTDA).
-Although CARES tracks the number of units that are offline, it does not track the work being performed to bring units back online and the cost of that work.
+Although CARES tracks the number of units that are offline, it does not track the details of the repairs, such as the work being performed to bring units back online and the cost of that work.

 Commercial Hotels Tracker

-DHS has agreements with certain hotels across the five boroughs to reserve blocks of rooms for periods of time.
-CPD tracks the reservations and payment of the hotels.
+DHS establishes agreements with commercial hotels across the five boroughs to reserve blocks of rooms for periods of time.
+CPD tracks the reservations and subsequent payment of the hotels.
 For families HERO tracks the usage of hotels.
 For adults, shelters determine which clients are placed into hotels.

 Shelter Capacity Dashboard